 - Receiving and applying software updates

 - Receiving plugin updates

-- Installing or executing agent scans
+- · Installing or executing agent scans

-To create a freeze window for linked agents:
+To create a freeze window for linked agents in Tenable Nessus Manager:

 The Linked Agents page appears.
 By default, Linked Agents is selected in the left navigation menu and the Linked Agents tab is active.